Fedict/eid-mw/minidriver/certification/readme.txt

 Follow these steps:

-* Create a Wiundows Live ID account in order to use Microsoft Connect
+* Create a Windows Live ID account in order to use Microsoft Connect
 * Download the Windows Logo Kit DVD from http://www.microsoft.com/whdc/winlogo/WLK/default.mspx
 * Prepare a Windows 2003-2008 server (VM is OK)
 * Install the Windows Logo Kit DTM Controller